A2osX/A2osX/README.md

 ## Disk images

 You can use and/or install A2osX from the media in our Media directory found **[here](.Floppies)**.
 Provided media includes **Release**, **RC** (Release Candidate), **Stable** and **Bleed** (Cutting Edge) editions in 140K, 800K and 32MB images.
 Please consult our **[Media Guide](.Docs/Media%20Guide.md)** for more information.

-With the release of A2osX 0.93, the following convienent links are for the disk images most users should download:

-- [RELEASE.140.po](../.Floppies/RELEASE.140.po)   An 140K 5.25" disk image containing the main BOOT and support files for running A2osX.
-- [RELEASE.800.po](../.Floppies/RELEASE.800.po)  An 800K 3.5" disk image containing the main BOOT and support files for running A2osX.
-- [RELEASE.32MB.po](../.Floppies/RELEASE.32MB.po)  A formatted empty ProDOS 32MB HD disk image, suitable for use with emulators such as AppleWin

 ## Documentation